panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 In the special function, after the completion of the operation, you have to call either:

-1) If the async operation completed sucessfully, call `resolve(value)` (that would change the state of the promise to *fulfilled*)
+1) If the async operation completed successfully, call `resolve(value)` (that would change the state of the promise to *fulfilled*)
 2) Otherwise, in case of an error, call `reject(error)` (that would change the state of the promise to *rejected*)

-Let's make a pause from promises dry theory and get back to the persons example.
+Let's make a pause from dry theory and get back to the persons' example.

 Like I mentioned before, I want the function `getList()` to return a *kind-of persons* which should encapsulate accessing the list of persons with a delay of 1 second.